dantleech/blog/source/_posts/2018-06-22-beiefeld-diepholz.md

-Break pads were replaced but the breaks still were not working very well, I made a personal engineering breakthrough when I realised that the reason they didn't work well was because the v-breaks had no tension and were rather loose.
+Break pads were replaced but the breaks still were not working very well, I made a personal engineering breakthrough when I realised that the reason they didn't work well was because the v-breaks had no tension and were loose.
 The v-break has a spring which pulls it away from the frame, the spring is hooked through one of three holes in different positions.
-They breaks were in the middle position, I moved them to the third and they were much better (I guess the springs are not as good as they used to be).
+The breaks were in the middle position, I moved them to the third and they were much better (I guess the springs are not as good as they used to be).